ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 [sorting](#sorting-problem){.term} is
 $\Omega(n \log n)$.
-This is traditionally proved using a [decision tree]{.term} model for sorting algorithms, and recognizing that the minimum depth of the decision tree for any sorting algorithm is $\Omega(n \log n)$ since there are
+This is traditionally proved using a [decision tree]{.term} model for sorting algorithms, and recognising that the minimum depth of the decision tree for any sorting algorithm is $\Omega(n \log n)$ since there are
 $n!$ permutations of the $n$ input records to distinguish between during the sorting process.